jhudsl/tidyversecourse/manuscript/prediction.md

 Given the sample we've taken, we can guess that 4-5 shapes in our population will be grey, but we aren't certain exactly what that number is.
 In statistics, this "best guess" is known as an **estimate**.
 This means that we estimate that 4.667 shapes will be gray.
 But, there is uncertainty in that number.
 Because we're taking our best guess at figuring out what that estimate should be, there's also a measure of uncertainty in that estimate.
 Inferential data analysis includes **generating the estimate and the measure of uncertainty around that estimate**.

 Let's return back to the example where we *know* the truth in the population.
 Hey look!
 There were actually only three grey shapes after all.
 It is totally possible that if you put all those shapes into a bag and pulled three out that two would be pink and one would be grey.
-As statisticians, we'd say that getting this sample was **probable** (it's within the realm of possibility), but it's not the most likely (The most likely was either 4 or 5.)
+As statisticians, we'd say that getting this sample was **probable** (it's within the realm of possibility).
 This really drives home why it's important to add uncertainty to your estimate whenever you're doing inferential analysis!

 ![](images/ghimage/023.png)